nicolaschan/login-notify/README.md

 FROM="SSH Alert <sshd@mycomputer.example.com>"
 ```

 You can whitelist certain IP addresses if you are not concerned about logins from those IPs.
-Currently, only IPv4 is supported.
 Add each IP address on each line of `ip-whitelist.txt`, which should be in the same directory as `login-notify.sh`.
 You can also specify IP ranges using [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation), such as `192.168.0.0/24`.

 ```txt
 127.0.0.1